jsjoeio/learning-roadmap/README.md

 ##### Milestones
 - completed Article: Read Project Specification Documents on August 27th, 2018
 - completed CS50 on September 2nd, 2018
-- started Introduction to COmputer Science and Programming with Python
+- started Introduction to Computer Science and Programming with Python
 - completed "Build a Survey Form" on September 9th, 2018
+- completed Week 1 videos for Intro to Comp Sci...now onto Problem Sets

 <!-- #### Tier 2 - develop more expertise